othomation/test-technique-hello-cse/readme.md

-# Technial test for HelloCSE
+# Technical test for HelloCSE

 Hi.
 You'll find in this repository my work for HelloCSE technical test.